Who We Are

 Our Team

 BKRHC is led by a nine-member Executive Board with fiduciary and legal responsibility for the operations of the organization and managed by a full-time professional staff.
-The work of CoC is maintained and conducted by a sixteen-member Governing Board, authorized by the where to buyfake watchvape elf barhandyhülle durchsichtigleuke telefoonhoesjes Voting Members of the CoC to conduct the work and structure defined in the CoC Governance Charter.
-The Executive Board and Governing Board fulfill unique and important roles in managing BKRHC and meeting different corporate and policy requirements.
+The work of CoC is maintained and conducted by a sixteen-member Governing Board, authorized by the Voting Members of the CoC to conduct the work and structure defined in the CoC Governance Charter.
+The Executive Board and Governing Board fulfill unique and important roles in managing BKRHC and meeting different corporate and policy requirements

 At the end of the day, there isn’t any simple solution to the issue of homelessness, but that doesn’t mean the situation is hopeless.
 Together, we will reduce the impacts of homelessness and build a future where every person in Kern County has a permanent place to call home.